-If your absence was due to illness and you request a medical certificate from your GP, you should be aware that as a student you may be charged for this.
-Any certificates obtained should be submitted to the Academic Support Office in the same way as for Self-Certificates for Absence.
+If your absence was due to illness and you request a medical certificate from your GP, you should be aware that as a student you might be charged for this.
+Any certificates obtained should be submitted to the Academic Registrar in the same way as for Self-Certificates for Absence.